-57. Data held on the student record system should be reviewed before it is extracted for the return, to check for duplicate records.
+- 57. Data held on the student record system should be reviewed before it is extracted for the return, to check for duplicate records.
 This should be normal practice throughout the year, particularly when new student records are being set up on the system.
-Exceptionally there may be genuine

-- reasons why a student has two records, and these will need to be documented.
+Exceptionally there may be genuine reasons why a student has two records, and these will need to be documented.
 Where it is not correct for a student to have two records, the student record system should be amended at the earliest opportunity. - 58.
-Part-time students are sometimes incorrectly counted as more than one headcount for different modules within the same instance.
 It is important that if students generate only one instance they should have only one headcount in the return.
 Processes should be designed to ensure this.
-This tends to be particularly relevant to continuing education students.
+Further education and sixth form colleges and academies should take particular care to ensure that where students generate two records in the ILR, but these records are part of the same instance, the student is only counted once for HESES purposes.